fhenriques416/DEXTR-AnnoTool/README.md

     ./download_dextr_model.sh
     cd ..
     ```
     The default model is trained on PASCAL VOC Segmentation train + SBD (10582 images).
-To download models trained on PASCAL VOC Segmentation train or COCO, please visit our [project page](http://www.vision.ee.ethz.ch/~cvlsegmentation/dextr/#downloads), or keep scrolling till the end of this README.
+To download models trained on PASCAL VOC Segmentation train or COCO, please visit the [project page](http://www.vision.ee.ethz.ch/~cvlsegmentation/dextr/#downloads).
+You can also manually download the models and place them in the models directory.

-3. To try the demo version of DEXTR, please run:
+3. To demo the Annotation UI, please run:
     ```Shell
-    python demo.py
+    python annotate.py -c anno_cfg.yml
     ```
     If you have multiple GPUs, you can specify which one should be used (for example gpu with id 0):
     ```Shell
-    CUDA_VISIBLE_DEVICES=0 python demo.py
+    CUDA_VISIBLE_DEVICES=0 python annotate.py -c anno_cfg.yml
     ```

-Enjoy!!
+4. To starting annotating your dataset, modify the `anno_cfg.yml` configuration file accordingly and run the command mentioned in point 3 and you are good to go...

+## More information related to DEXTR

-### Pre-trained models
+### Pre-trained models for DEXTR
 We provide the following DEXTR models, pre-trained on:
   * [PASCAL + SBD](https://data.vision.ee.ethz.ch/csergi/share/DEXTR/dextr_pascal-sbd.h5), trained on PASCAL VOC Segmentation train + SBD (10582 images).
 Achieves mIoU of 91.5% on PASCAL VOC Segmentation val.
   * [PASCAL](https://data.vision.ee.ethz.ch/csergi/share/DEXTR/dextr_pascal.h5), trained on PASCAL VOC Segmentation train (1464 images).
 Achieves mIoU of 90.5% on PASCAL VOC Segmentation val.
   * [COCO](https://data.vision.ee.ethz.ch/csergi/share/DEXTR/dextr_coco.h5), trained on COCO train 2014 (82783 images).
 Achieves mIoU of 87.8% on PASCAL VOC Segmentation val.

 ### Citation
-If you use this code, please consider citing the following papers:
+This annotation tool wouldn't have been possible without the excellent work on DEXTR by the team at ETH-Zurick.
+Please consider citing their following work if you use this tool:

 	@Inproceedings{Man+18,
 	  Title          = {Deep Extreme Cut: From Extreme Points to Object Segmentation},